 Enterprise Zones and Tax Credits

-Businesses in the North Point, Southwest or Federal Center at Woodlawn Enterprise Zones that expand or add employees are eligible for both County and Maryland tax credits.
+Businesses in the Chesapeake, Southwest or Federal Center at Woodlawn Enterprise Zones that expand or add employees are eligible for both County and Maryland tax credits.

 Enterprise Zones are an important tool to encourage redevelopment in older industrial and office areas.
 Since their creation, the zones have spurred the expansion or relocation of 160 businesses.
 Companies have invested over $300 million in real property improvements and $270 million in machinery and equipment, creating 3,000 new jobs.

 Use the maps below or the My Neighborhood Interactive Map to determine what properties are within Baltimore County Enterprise Zones.
 The interactive map allows users to search for properties, view the zoning, view aerial photography, create custom printable maps and obtain owner information.
 (Upon the first visit to My Neighborhood, users will be directed to download a one-time Silverlight plug-in directly from Microsoft.
 Apple OS X users should download the Silverlight plug-in manually.)

 The following PDF documents will open in a new window.